Orelbenr/cryptopals-writeups/Set4_Stream_crypto_and_randomness/README.md

 > Challenge: https://cryptopals.com/sets/4/challenges/25

-First we load the file and recover the plaintext (challenge 10):
+First, we load the file and recover the plaintext (challenge 10):
 ```python
 # load cipher and decode base64 to bytes
 with open('25.txt', 'r') as fh: